 - Log of visitation time with child(ren)

-- The courtroom is public so anyone, except children, may attend a hearing.
+- The courtroom is public so anyone, except children, may attend virtually.

 - Only you or your attorney may address the court during the hearing.
 Let the Department of Child Support Services (DCSS) attorney know if you have a witness you want to testify.

 - Minors (children under 18 years of age) are not allowed in the virtual courtroom.

 Where do I go and what do I do, once I get to the courthouse?